City walls of Gdańsk: Archaeological and reconstruction efforts

 In the 1950s, some areas of the walls were reconstructed, though not faithfully and unsuccessfully, with another unsuccessful attempt occurring in the 1970s.
 The walls of the Main City were officially put on the heritage register in 1959.
 Archaeological excavations were conducted on the former site of the walls in 2005 and 2006, further determining details about their size and shape and contributing to reconstruction efforts.

 Course and components

 The first part of the walls to be completed was the Corner Tower (Baszta Narożna), located at the intersection of two of the faces of the fortifications.
 In the south, they continue down what is now Za Murami Street and later Ogarna Street, until their eventual arrival at the shore of the Motława.
-Going north (up the western side of the walls), they passed by the Torture Chambers in Gdańsk, the Targ Węglowy, and then north up Latarniana Street, where they turned to the east.
+Going north (up the western side of the walls), they passed by the Torture Chamber, the Targ Węglowy, and then north up Latarniana Street, where they turned to the east.
 In the north, they go east down Podwale Staromiejskie Street, also meeting the Motława.